Call us for a free quote on 1300 307 148

 Food preparation businesses in the hospitality sector include hotels, restaurants, cafes, bars, sandwich shops and similar businesses that prepare food for customers to eat on premises or for takeaway.
 A key requirement for these businesses is to show that food handling and preparation processes are safe and to keep documentation to show this.

 Good food hygiene ensures that food prepared for customers is safe to eat.
-It prevents harmful microorganisms that can cause serious illness from contaminating food, prevents cross contamination, enables businesses to comply with the law, and protects the reputation of the business.
+It prevents harmful microorganisms that can cause serious illness from contaminating food, enables businesses to comply with the law, and protects the reputation of the business.

-Australia and New Zealand are governed by the Food Standards Code.
+Australia is governed by the Food Standards Code.
 A new Code came into effect on 1 March 2016.
 This had no major changes, but brought the code up to date with national and state legislation and reworded parts to make requirements clearer, such as who has to comply with specific parts of the Code.

-Legislation is aimed to ensure premises are clean and well maintained, they are designed to allow adequate cleaning, have enough space for working, allow maintenance of good hygiene, food preparation practices prevent contamination eg from dirt, disease-causing organisms and pests, and food can be stored safely and cross contamination is prevented.
+Legislation is aimed to ensure premises are clean and well maintained, they are designed to allow adequate cleaning, have enough space for working, allow maintenance of good hygiene, food preparation practices prevent contamination e.g. from dirt, disease-causing organisms and pests, and food can be stored safely.

-The detailed legal requirements will vary slightly between countries (even within the UK), but the general principles of food hygiene are the same, usually based on the Codex Alimentarius.
-The regulations will also be flexible to adapt to the size of a business, so that small businesses have simpler requirements.
+General principles of food hygiene and regulations adapt to the size of a business, so that small businesses have simpler requirements.
 Local agencies responsible for monitoring businesses for food safety and enforcing regulations will have guides available to help you develop procedures and documentation suitable for your business.

-One of the key requirements for preparing and storing safe food is to have procedures based on the principles of HACCP — Hazard Analysis and Critical Control Points.
+One of the key requirements for preparing and storing safe food is to have procedures based on the principles of HACCP (hazard analysis and critical control point).
 Although this was first developed for the food processing industry, even small food handlers such as individual restaurants, bars and cafes should have procedures based on HACCP.
-In some countries it is also a legal requirement.
 They can be adapted to the size of business and complexity of the food preparation processes.

 HACCP is a systematic approach to identifying, evaluating, and controlling food safety hazards.
-A food safety hazard is anything that could make food dangerous to eat and can be:
+A hazard is anything that could make food dangerous to eat and can be:

-There are seven basic principles of HACCP that can be applied to any food business:
+There are seven basic principles of HACCP can be applied to any food business:

-The Process Approach divides the food flows into broad categories based on the stages in the preparation of a food, analysing the hazards and placing controls on each grouping (Food and Drug Administration, 2006).
+The Process Approach divides the food flows into broad categories based on the stages in the preparation of a food, analysing the hazards and placing controls on each grouping.
 Operational steps can include receiving, storing, preparing, cooking, cooling, reheating, holding, assembling and serving.

 Process 1: food preparation with no cook step: this covers a wide range of foods including salads, cheeses, deli meats, raw oysters, burger meat, steaks.